sagarjaink/apify-mcp-server/.actor/ACTOR.md

 ## ⾕ MCP Server at a local host

 You can run the Apify MCP Server on your local machine by configuring it with Claude Desktop or any other [MCP client](https://modelcontextprotocol.io/clients).
-You can also use [Smithery](https://smithery.ai/server/@apify/actors-mcp-server) to install the server automatically.

 ### Prerequisites